hardmaru/astool/README.md

 To train new models:

 ```
-python train.py ENVNAME -n 96 -e 4 -t 2
+python train.py ENVNAME -n 96 -e 16 -t 2
 ```

-Where 96 is the number of CPU cores you have (the actual number of works will be multiplied by 4).
-The cumulative reward used to calculate the gradients in REINFORCE will be the average of 4 trials.
+Where 96 is the number of CPU cores you have on a cloud virtual machine (the actual number of workers will be multiplied by 2).
+The cumulative reward used to calculate the gradients in REINFORCE will be the average of 16 trials.
 The trained models will be saved in log/ENVNAME...best.json

 ## License